dtretyakov/node-tools/README.md

 ### Node Tools Settings

-Node Tools can automatically determine node.exe interpreter location, but if you want to launch concrete node.js interpreter version you can do that in the Tools -> Options menu in the Node.js Tools dialog.
+Node Tools can automatically determine node.exe interpreter location, but if you want to launch concrete node.js interpreter version you can do that by click on _Tools -> Options_ menu in the _Node.js Tools_ dialog.
 Here you can change following settings:

 * Node.js location